livekit/psrpc/README.md

     // A multi-rpc - a client will send one request, and receive one response each from every server GetStats(ctx context.Context, req *MyRequest) (*MyResponse, error)

+    // A streaming RPC - a client opens a stream, the first server to respond accepts it and both send and
+    // receive messages until one side closes the stream.
+    ExchangeUpdates(stream psrpc.ServerStream[*MyClientMessage, *MyServerMessage]) error

     // An RPC with topics - a client can send one request, and receive one response from each server in one region GetRegionStats(ctx context.Context, req *MyRequest) (*MyResponse, error)